auth0/docs/articles/architecture-scenarios/application/server-api.md

 # Server + API

-In this scenario we will build a Timesheet API for a fictitious company named ABC Inc. The API is meant to allow various clients (for example, mobile applications, SPAs, cron jobs) to add timesheet entries for an employee or a contractor.
+In this scenario we will build a Timesheet API for a fictitious company named ABC Inc. The API will allow to add timesheet entries for an employee or a contractor.

 We will also be building a cron job which will process timesheet entries from an external system to the centralized timesheet database using the API.